Solar in Paradise, NV: 2026 Cost, Savings & Payback

 How much do solar panels cost in Paradise, NV?

-The average cost of a 6kW solar panel system in Paradise is approximately $18,960 before incentives ($3.16/watt).
-After the 30% federal Investment Tax Credit, the net cost is about $13,272.
-NV Energy solar rebate program.
+The average cost of a 6kW solar panel system in Paradise is approximately $18,960 before local or state incentives ($3.16/watt).
+For 2026 planning, this calculator does not subtract a federal residential clean energy credit because IRS guidance says the credit is not available for property placed in service after December 31, 2025.
+NV Energy solar rebate program

 How many peak sun hours does Paradise get?